Senior Technical Product Manager - API • SE Ranking

 Context

-AI agents needed easy ways to access SEO data.
+AI agents needed an easy way to access SEO data.
 Model Context Protocol (MCP) was emerging as the standard for connecting AI assistants to external data sources.
-Being first to market could capture a new segment.
+Being first to market could capture a brand-new segment — and I wanted SE Ranking to be the default SEO data source for every AI assistant.

 Problem

-- SEO professionals wanted natural language access to data
+- SEO professionals wanted natural-language access to keyword, backlink and SERP data

 What I Did